Dissecting Embodied Abilities in Multimodal Language Models through Skill-level Evaluation and Diagnosis: Experiment

-\paragraph{Proprietary models outperform open-source ones.} As shown in Figure~\ref{fig:open_close_comparison}, proprietary models average 39.2\%, which outperforms open-source models by 13.4\%.
-Most proprietary models exceed open-source ones by a large margin.
-Especially, GPT-5 leads with 52.2\%, exceeding InternVL3-14B, the best open-source model, by 18.3\%.
-However, the gap is closing: InternVL2 and InternVL3 series outperform GPT-4o, Claude-3.7-Sonnet, and Claude-4-Sonnet by about 1\%, indicating the growing potential of open-source models for embodied agents.
+\paragraph{Proprietary models outperform open-sourced ones.} Fig.~\ref{fig:overview}(c) shows that proprietary models average 39.2\%, outperforming open-source models by 13.4\%.
+GPT-5 leads at 52.2\%, exceeding the best open-source model InternVL-3 by 18.3\%.
+Nevertheless, recent open-source models begin to surpass GPT and Claude variants, indicating their growing potential for embodied agents.

-\paragraph{Does CoT help?} We evaluate Chain-of-Thought (CoT) prompting on 13 models and find its effectiveness varies by category and model.
-Generally, CoT offers limited and sometimes even negative improvements in performance, as shown in Figure~\ref{fig:cot_direct_comparison}.
-We have the following key findings:

-\textbf{(1)} For reasoning tasks like \textit{Trajectory Reasoning} and \textit{Task Planning}, CoT generally enhance the performance of proprietary models, although limited.
-We hypothesize that this is because these tasks require multi-step reasoning, where CoT can help proprietary models better structure intermediate decisions. \textbf{(2)} For low-level perception task like \textit{Pointing} and \textit{Bounding Box}, CoT varies widely across open-source models.
-But for proprietary models, CoT consistently improves performance on \textit{Bounding Box}, yet have an negative effect on \textit{Pointing}, we hypothesize that CoT can help reasoning and align format of outputs of models for \textit{BBox}, but unnecessary reasoning steps can disrupting direct visual groundings on \textit{Pointing}. \textbf{(3)} For \textit{Spatial Reasoning}, CoT prompting is ineffective for most models.
-We hypothesize that spatial understanding is an intuitive, non-verbal process, while standard CoT forces a sequential and language-based decomposition, which is likely to introduce error into reasoning chains, ultimately degrading performance.
-For detailed analysis, we refer readers to Appendix~\ref{appendix_cot_performance}.

-\paragraph{Does test-time compute scaling help?} We evaluate three test-time scaling (TTS) strategies on Gemini 2.0 Flash and DeepSeek-VL-7B using \textit{\textbf{BEAR-mini}}: Majority Voting~\citep{snell2024scaling}, Best of N~\citep{lightman2023let}, and Tournament Selection~\citep{son2024varco}.
-Gemini 2.0 Flash is used as the reward model.
-As shown in Table~\ref{tab:test_time_scaling}, TTS yields slight but consistent improvements.
-Among them, Best of N achieves the highest gain of around 6\%.
-Please read Appendix~\ref{appendix_test_time_compute} for details.

-\paragraph{Embodied capabilities do not scale with model size or number of frames.} As shown in Figure~\ref{fig:model_size_performance_scability}, increasing model size or the number of sampled frames does not consistently improve overall performance.
-On the left figure, InternVL2 improves from 7B to 14B but drops at 26B, with no further gains beyond.
-Qwen2.5-VL similarly shows only marginal improvement.
-On the right, increasing the number of frames from 16 to 32 yields only a 1–2\% overall performance gain.